Hanger for OCD

-We designed a hanger for people with OCD.
-The hanger detects which side the user holds and automatically rotates the hook in the correct direction.
+We designed a hanger for people with OCD (Obsessive-Compulsive Disorder).
+The hanger detects which side the user holds and automatically rotates the hook towards the other side so it can be easily put on a rack.
+This project was developed for an imaginary Absurd Hotel in Japan.

 Design